devopness/devopness/docs/pipelines/add-pipeline.md

 1. Click `View` in the `Applications` card to see a list of existing `Applications`
 4. In the list of applications find the application where you want to add a pipeline and click `DETAILS`
 5. On the upper-right corner of the applications details view click `SETTINGS`
-1. Use the drop-down menu to chose `PIPELINES`
+1. Use the drop-down menu to choose `PIPELINES`
 1. On the right corner of the list click `ADD PIPELINE`
 1. Provide a `name` to the Pipeline being added
 1. Click `CONFIRM`